Jesus and Zacchaeus: Hope for the Outcast, the Rich, and Everyone in Between

 The latter interpretation fits the context best for several reasons:

-3. “I pay back” is best understood as “I shall restore” than “I have always been restoring what I have been defrauding.”
+“I pay back” is best understood as “I shall restore” rather than “I have always been restoring what I have been defrauding.”

-7. The final argument involves Luke 19:10.
-This serves as a summary for Luke not only of this account but of Luke 18:9–19:10.
-Jesus’ statements in Luke 19:9–10 are therefore best understood as bearing witness to the conversion of this man.
+The final argument involves Luke 19:10.
+This passage serves as a summary of Luke, not only of this account but also of Luke 18:9–19:10.
+Jesus’ statements in Luke 19:9–10 are therefore best understood as bearing witness to this man’s conversion.
 Jesus came to Jericho to save a lost Zacchaeus, not to vindicate a righteous Zacchaeus.
-Although Zacchaeus’s repentance is not specifically mentioned, Luke intended his readers to understand his statement in 19:8 as a witness to fruit in keeping with repentance (3:8); and although faith is not specifically referred to, Luke 19:4, 6, 8 imply its presence.
+Although Zacchaeus’s repentance is not specifically mentioned, Luke intended his readers to understand his statement in 19:8 as a witness to fruit in keeping with repentance (3:8).
+Although faith is not specifically referred to, Luke 19:4, 6, 8 imply its presence.

 Note how in Acts 2:38 “faith” is not mentioned but must be assumed, and how in Acts 16:31 “repentance” is not mentioned but must be assumed.
 (For further discussion, see D. Hamm, “Luke 19:8 Once Again: Does Zacchaeus Defend or Resolve?”
 JBL 107 (1988): 431–37.)